 - 1.3.
-If you would like to see the changes between this edition and the previous one, please consult the chart listing the changes, presented at the end of this document - 1.4.
-The Declaration of Principles and Values of the Small Producers' Symbol contains the collective philosophical and socio-political foundations of the Symbol.
-It is based on the principles and values of the small producers' organizations that made the creation of this symbol possible. - 1.5.
+If you would like to see the changes between this edition and the previous one, please consult the chart listing the changes, presented at the end of this document. - 1.4.
+The Declaration of Principles of SPP Global contains the collective philosophical and socio-political foundations of SPP.
+It is based on the principles and values of the small producers' organizations that made the creation of this initiative possible. - 1.5.
 These Principles and Values were generated, developed, respected and promoted by a myriad of organizations of small producers small farmers, indigenous people and rural artisans in Latin America, the Caribbean and other continents over the last decades.
-These organizations are not only economic-oriented organizations, such as production and marketing cooperatives, but in essence, they are social organizations that seek to effectively and efficiently dignify the lives of the affiliated producers, their families, and their communities - 1.6.
-By means of this document, the small producers' organizations that founded the Small Producers' Symbol describe and promote their vision not only of small farmers' organizations, but also of society and the economy in general. - 1.7.
+These organizations are not only economic-oriented organizations, such as production and marketing cooperatives, but in essence, they are social organizations that seek to effectively and efficiently dignify the lives of the affiliated producers, their families, and their communities. - 1.6.
+By means of this document, the small producers' organizations that founded SPP Global describe and promote their vision not only of small farmers' organizations, but also of society and the economy in general. - 1.7.
 The Declaration of Principles and Values also allows these small producers' organizations to distance themselves from the principles, values, and practices that prevail in the current dominant global economic system and that are not inclusive or sustainable, in economic, environmental or social terms. - 1.8.
-The principles, values, and concepts included in the Declaration of Principles and Values are the foundations for the different elements in the Small Producers' Symbol system.
-These elements include: - I. General Standard of the Small Producers' Symbol - II.
-Code of Conduct of the Small Producers' Symbol - III.
-Certification Procedures for Small Producers' Organizations www.SPP.coop

-Declaration of Principles and Values
+The principles, values, and concepts included in the Declaration of Principles and Values are the foundations for the different elements in the SPP System.
+These elements include: - SPP General Standard - SPP Code of Conduct. - SPP Certification and Registration Procedures - 1.9.
+Each principle or value reflected in this document is presented in two parts.
+The first part (a) describes the principle or value itself.
+The second part (b) mentions the principles and values considered to be contrary to the principle or value in question. - 1.10.
+The principles and values are divided into three sections: - I. ORGANIZATION - II.
+ECONOMY - III.
+ENVIRONMENT AND HEALTH procedures and rules concerning the use of the SPP logo are, and should at all times be, a practical reflection of this Declaration of Principles and Values of SPP Global.